vicky200514/qt-app/README.md

 ## 2. Installing MeshApp on the Laptop

-Ready-made packages are published on the project's releases page.
+Ready-made packages are published on the project's releases on tj

 - **Windows:** download and run the `.msi` installer.
 - **macOS:** download the `.dmg`, open it, and move MeshApp to Applications.
 - **Debian / Ubuntu:** download the `.deb` package and install with `apt` or your package manager.

 Repeat installation on each laptop/system that will run its own node.

 ---